Sparse Attention as Compact Kernel Regression: Sparse Attention via Compact Kernels

 An alternative to the normalization \eqref{eq:normrelu_attention} is to choose a \textit{data-dependent bandwidth} $h$ which ensures the denominator in the Nadaraya-Watson estimator is a constant---we call this \textit{auto-normalization}.
 We show next that this procedure yields attention transformations such as sparsemax and $\alpha$-entmax.

 We begin with sparsemax and show how it arises from auto-normalized Epanechnikov regression.
-First, since we have normalized queries and keys, we can rewrite the squared distance as $ \frac{1}{2}\|\kk_i - \bm{q}\|^2 = 1 - \kk_i^\top \bm{q} $.
+Since we have normalized queries and keys, we can rewrite the squared distance as $ \frac{1}{2}\|\kk_i - \bm{q}\|^2 = 1 - \kk_i^\top \bm{q} $.
 Then, introducing a temperature $\gamma$, the denominator in \eqref{eq:kernel} can be rewritten as

-In Nadaraya-Watson estimation, the denominator has the effect of enforcing the weights to sum to one.
-An alternative is to absorb this normalization into the kernel scale.
-That is, rather than fixing $h$, we choose it so that the rectified responses sum to one:
+In Nadaraya-Watson estimation, the denominator enforces that the weights sum to one.
+An alternative is to absorb this normalization into the kernel scale such that, rather than fixing $h$, we choose it so that the rectified responses sum to one.
+Concretely,

-With this choice, the denominator becomes a constant, and the normalized weights simply become the rectified responses.
-The normalizer $\tau = \frac{1}{\gamma} - \frac{h^2}{2\gamma}$ coincides with the sparsemax threshold in \eqref{eq:sparsemax_eval}.
-As a result, by substituting \eqref{eq:sparsemax_norm} into \eqref{eq:kernel}, we obtain

 showing that Epanechnikov kernel regression with auto-normalization is equivalent to sparsemax attention.
-In this construction the effective bandwidth is therefore \emph{adaptive} $h = \sqrt{2 - 2\gamma\tau}$, where $\tau$ (hence $h$) is determined by the attention scores via \eqref{eq:sparsemax_norm}, which depends only on the keys (but not the values).
-This contrasts with common bandwidth schedules that depend only on sequence length~\citep{zhang2025memory2}.
-It is also interesting to compare \eqref{eq:sparsemax_kernel_regression} with \eqref{eq:update}: in the softmax attention induced by the Gaussian kernel, we simply have $h = \sqrt{\gamma}$.
+The effective bandwidth is therefore \emph{adaptive} $h = \sqrt{2 - 2\gamma\tau}$, where $\tau$ (hence $h$) is determined by the attention scores via \eqref{eq:epanechnikov_rewrite}, which depend only on the keys (but not the values).
+This contrasts with bandwidth schedules that depend only on sequence length~\citep{zhang2025memory2}.
+It is also interesting to compare \eqref{eq:sparsemax_kernel_regression} with \eqref{eq:update}: in the softmax attention induced by the Gaussian kernel, we have $h = \sqrt{\gamma}$.